100% Normal Route via Branscomb Glacier

 Mount Vinson SUMMIT LOG

 6 people report climbing or hiking to the summit, most recently on Dec 24, 2012.
 Below are trip reports and shared pictures from their climbs.
+Based on the summit log, the most popular climbing route and hiking trail to the summit is Normal Route via Branscomb Glacier.

-Others who’ve claimed Mount Vinson
+Others who’ve summited Mount Vinson

 Routes Used trails & approaches